 Your Charlie.”

-For every man and woman, let’s just give ourselves a break and teach the younger generation that its OK to live with a few physical imperfections.
-Let’s be gentle on our curves (and others’ too).
-The practice of Preemptive love, is it?
+Rachana’s request: For every man and woman, let’s give ourselves a break.
+Let’s teach the younger generation it’s okay to live with a few physical imperfections.
+Let’s be gentle on our curves, and on others’ too.
+The practice of preemptive love, isn’t it?

 Picture Credit: Of course, Lee Jeffries doesn’t need an introduction in the area of human rights and homelessness.
 But I would like to credit him for his amazing portrait to show long-lasting love even among the dirt poor.
 As with the usage of any media on this site, if you don’t appreciate the “free visibility” aspect of this reproduction, it’s just a matter of asking me to remove the content and I would respectfully oblige.